nibrunie/rvv-examples/src/reduction/README.md

 https://github.com/nibrunie/rvv-examples/tree/master/src/reduction

-This repository contains a few toy examples of vector workload using reduction operations.
+This repository contains a few toy examples of vector workloads using reduction operations.

 Those examples are described in a blog post on https://fprox.substack.com.